nbibler/sha_header/README.md

 [![Gem Version](http://img.shields.io/gem/v/sha_header.svg?style=flat)](http://rubygems.org/gems/sha_header)
 [![Build Status](http://img.shields.io/travis/nbibler/sha_header/master.svg?style=flat)](https://travis-ci.org/nbibler/sha_header)

-SHAHeader is a simple Rack middleware gem for Rails 3.
+SHAHeader is a simple Rack middleware gem for Rails.
 When required, it will instruct Rails to automatically insert its middleware into the Rack stack and inject your current git SHA hash into all of your dynamic response headers.